We continue to invest in responsibly managed forestland

 “We identify the areas important to biodiversity prior to any operations,” says Costel.
 “We carry out an assessment to discern the impact of our actions.
 Depending on the size and scale, we come up with measures to minimise the impact.
 The thing that makes me really proud is that we manage our forests as ecosystems, and not as crops or timber production facilities.”

-These aspects are all part of our way of working and are what contribute to the FSC certification.
+These aspects are all part of our way of working and are what contribute to the international certification in forest management.
 To be successful in sustainable forest management, it’s vital to see the certification more as a support for our way of working, rather than a checklist of tasks.
 Part of this also means looking for input from all stakeholders – anyone from the people working in the forest itself, to its local institutions and communities.